mauricechiodo/eim-case-studies/course/crypto/dylannist.md

 Notably, NIST have published a number of recommendations for cryptographic techniques, including methods for encryption, digital signatures, and secure random number generation.
 In 2006 NIST published *SP 800-90, Recommendation for Random Number Generation Using Deterministic Random Bit Generators* which included specifications for four different *cryptographic random number generators*.
 Among them was the *Dual Elliptic Curve Deterministic Random Bit Generator (Dual_EC_DRBG)*, an algorithm provided to NIST by the NSA, which fell under heavy criticism due to two large flaws.
 Secure RNGs are important in a lot of cryptographic applications, which rely on the assumption that an adversary cannot infer future output from the number generator given the previous sequence of values.

-One of the two flaws found in the Dual EC DRBG was due to bias in the algorithm, which meant the numbers output by the generator were not distributed uniformly over the relevant range.
+One of the two flaws found in the Dual EC DRBG was due to bias in the algorithm, which meant the numbers outputted by the generator were not distributed uniformly over the relevant range.

 The other flaw revolves around parameters used in the algorithm.
 These are provided by NIST without any justification as to how they were selected and it has been shown that they could have been generated in a specific way so as to enable a *kleptographic backdoor* which allows the original provider to execute an attack on instances of the DRBG without other parties being able to do the same.
 That is to say, given some knowledge about relations between the DRBG's parameters, there exists an efficient algorithm to infer the internal state of the random number generator and predict the future output.